the7th/SPS/README.md

 1. In Form 4 and Form 5, they will be divided according to their respective stream.
 In Form 4 and Form 5, they can add or minus the elective subjects.

-TO DO:
-- Change all query statement to PDO statements.
-- Security: never save passwords in plain text

 I need to break things down into its respective place so that I can put them in a proper place.